 What If A Card Goes Inactive?

+Fair question.
+If you’re not using your credit cards, it’s possible that the credit card company may close your account.
+If this happens, your credit score can suffer from it.
+While we always recommend using your credit card at least 1 time every 3 months, store credit cards usually allow for a longer inactivity.
 With a store credit card, some of them may allow up to 12-24 months.
 We wouldn’t recommend testing that theory, so be sure you’re using your store credit cards once every 3 months too.

 How Often Should I Use My Credit Card To Keep It Active?

 Again, we always recommend using your credit card at least once every 3 months at a minimum.
 If you only have a few cards, this is not difficult.
 If you have 10 or more cards, it can be a little difficult.
 It can be tempted to apply this rule and go on a shopping spree, but you don’t need too.
 As long as you’re spending a few dollars on your credit card every 3 months, it should continue to report as normal.If you have a brand new card, you may want to use it more often than just once every 3 months.
 In such a scenario, the first few months, try using it at least once a month.
 You can also set up monthly payments, so this will make sure you’re using your credit card every month.
 You can also set up your credit card payments automatically too, a good option for those of you that tend to forget due dates.